 Our executive compensation program for our Named Executive Officers is designed to motivate our executive talent, to reward those individuals fairly over time for achieving performance goals, to retain those individuals who continue to perform at or above the levels that are deemed essential to ensure our long-term success and growth and to attract, as needed, individuals with the skills necessary for us to achieve our business plan.
 We believe our compensation policies are designed to reinforce a sense of ownership and overall entrepreneurial spirit and to link rewards to measurable corporate and qualitative individual performance.
-In addition, the Compensation Committee has made several key enhancements in 2020 to our compensation program in response to feedback from stockholders.
+In addition, the Compensation Committee made several key enhancements in 2020 to our compensation program in response to feedback from stockholders, which enhancements were implemented in 2021 and will continue to be implemented in future years.
 See "Compensation Discussion and Analysis" above.